Lesson 7 - Write an Amazing App Description

 - Social media URLs

-Pinterest is a good example of an app that has spaced out their above the fold text.
-This makes it much easier for people to read.
+Uber Eats is a good example of an app that has spaced out their above the fold text, which makes the app's description much easier for potential users to read.
+Even from this brief preview of its long description, Uber Eats included valuable keywords such as "hungry", "food", and "delivered".

 You may choose to use standard formatting below the fold, it is up to you.
-But keep in mind that a huge blob of text can be a turn off to potential new users.
+Once your app is found through keyword search, it's important to keep in mind that formatting and well-written long descriptions can help convert visitors to users.

-If possible, only change your app description and measure the effect that the change had on your downloads.
-Since the description directly affects your keywords, also monitor your keyword rankings.
+To test out your long description optimization for Google Play, only change your app description to measure the effect that the change had on your downloads.
+Since the long description directly affects your keywords on Google Play, make certain to monitor your keyword rankings after changes to your description, as outlined in Lesson 4.

-You want to have the best possible chance of getting your app downloaded and a great description can help.
-Just like anything else in App Store Optimization, be sure to test and track your changes.
+You want to have the best possible chance of getting your app downloaded and a great description can help turn potential users to actual users.
+In addition to convincing potential users to download your app, Google Play pulls in your keywords from your long description, which can directly affects your organic download growth.
+Just like anything else in App Store Optimization, be sure to test and track your changes on each app store.

-In the next lesson, we are going to show you how to possibly increase your download by 2X or more, just by implementing one strategy.
+In the next lesson, we are going to show you how to possibly increase your download by 2X or more, by implementing one ASO strategy.